 (e) Medical confirmation that the individual is free from communicable tuberculosis, and other active reportable airborne communicable diseases;

-(f) Current and other needed medications;
+(f) Current and other needed medications, including as needed (PRN) medications;

 (g) Current and other needed treatments and services for medical conditions and related problems;

-(h) Current nutritional status, including height, weight, risk factors, and deficits;
+(h) Current nutritional status, risk factors for malnutrition and dehydration, and, if available, height and weight;

-(i) Diets ordered by a physician;
+(i) Diets ordered by a [] health care practitioner;

 (j) Medically necessary limitations or precautions; and

 (k) Monitoring or tests that need to be performed or followed up after admission.

 C. Functional Assessment.
-Within 30 days before admission, the assisted living manager, or designee, shall collect on the Resident Assessment Tool the following information regarding the current condition of each resident:
+Within 30 calendar days before admission, the assisted living manager, or designee, shall collect on the Resident Assessment Tool the following information regarding the current condition of each resident:

 (1) Level of functioning in activities of daily living;